“Artistic growth and delicious food” she wrote | Art and painting workshops Tuscany, Provence, and Caribbean

 Top quality art workshops

-Since 1997, we have been offering top quality painting or art workshops in Italy, France, and Colombia.
+“Artistic growth and delicious food” one of our artists wrote.
+Since 1997, we have been offering top quality, if not the best painting workshops in Italy, France, and Colombia.
 But it is in the region of Tuscany where we spend more time following the path of our hearts and that of the Macchiaioli.
 The landscapes of the Val d’Orcia, Siena, Montepulciano, and Cortona are outstanding and the Italian quality of life is very seducing.
-Our art workshops have been attended by hundreds of art lovers and artists from all around the world.
-Moreover, 38% of first time participants return for the same workshop; and nearly 60% join another Walk the Arts’ art experience.
+Our painting holidays have been attended by hundreds of art lovers and artists from all around the world.
+Moreover, 32% of first time participants return for the same workshop; and nearly 648% join another Walk the Arts’ art experience.

 Since our painting courses consist of a maximum of 8-12 participants, we are able to offer personalized art instruction.
 Our aim is to help participants enhance their creative path.
 Also, Walk the Arts has worked with American Colleges and Universities providing special credit programs for their students.